jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 One thing is for certain, the refactored code is more complex than the original.
 What might look like clean code initially (small functions/methods, no switch statements, etc.) might not be desirable.

-## Identifying the Necessity of Indirections
+## Identifying the Necessity of Indirection

-Here are a couple of ways to help identify unnecessary or bad indirections.
+Here are a couple of ways to help identify unnecessary or bad indirection.

 ### Very Tightly Coupled Objects